glowiak/gpk/README.md

 # igpk uninstallation
 To remove igpk from your system, just type as root: "/usr/local/bin/gpk-remove igpk"
 # igpk usage
+Note! 'igpk @help' may be not up to date!
+You have to use igpk as root.
   - igpk @install <package> <version> <architecture> - install package
   - igpk @installAnyArch <package> <version> <architecture> - install package for any architecture (like @skipArchTest)
   - igpk @delete <package> - uninstall package
   - igpk @help - display help
   - igpk @meta <package> - install package with apt-like syntax (igpk will fetch latest version of the package from meta-repository)
+  - igpk @metaAnyArch <package> - the same as previous, but uses @skipArchTest flag.
+Useful for installing steam on x64
 # igpk meta repository
 igpk meta repository that contains links to latest packages versions is located [here](http://github.com/glowiak/igpk-meta)